-- (i) The Mopani District municipality has experienced challenges that had an impact on the performance of the municipality amongst the challenges is achieving the planned targets in some other areas. - (ii) Incomplete Infrastructure Projects related to water and sanitation as a result of termination of contracts of non-performing contractors. - (iii) Community unrests as a result of insufficient supply of water to some communities - (iv) Procurement processes delayed implementation of projects, and as a result approved funding had to be either withdrawn or reduced during budget adjustment - (v) Overtime payments due to working excessive hours caused by shortage of staff in critical positions/ posts.
+- (i) The Mopani District municipality have experienced challenges that had an impact on the performance of the municipality amongst the challenges is achieving the planned targets in some other areas. - (ii) Incomplete Infrastructure Projects related to water and sanitation as a result of termination of contracts of non-performing contractors. - (iii) Community unrests as a result of insufficient supply of water to some communities - (iv) Procurement processes delayed implementation of projects, and as a result approved funding had to be either withdrawn or reduced during budget adjustment - (v) Overtime payments due to working excessive hours.